ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/subscription-for-the-consumer.md

 draft: false
 weight: 45
-description: A subscription provides the consumer, or subscriber, with the required security, quota and endpoint materials to correctly consume the API.
+description: A subscription provides the consumer, or subscriber, with the required security and endpoint materials to correctly consume the API.
   The security material and/or quota to access an API is configured inside the usage plan on AWS API Gateway.
 ---